 - As an advertiser, you are essentially competing with other advertisers over the same instance, which drives up the price on your own inventory.

 ironSource's cross-promotion platform

-ironSource's cross promotion solution that was designed to solve one of the biggest challenges they face while growing their game: ensuring that they have the highest-valued players possible.
+ironSource's cross promotion solution was designed to solve one of the biggest challenges you face while growing your game: ensuring that you have the highest-valued players possible.